miemiy/Devices-docs/surface/surface-tested-peripherals.md

 As part of the Positive Experience List (PEL) initiative, Surface engineering tests various external monitors, docks, cables, and adapters to bring you the best experience on Surface devices.
 See the tables on this page for tested peripherals across port connections, including Surface Connect, USB-C, DisplayPort, HDMI, and Thunderbolt.

 **Designed for Surface** peripherals are specially created and certified to meet Microsoft’s quality standards for compatibility, reliability, and performance when paired with Surface devices.
-For more details on this certification, visit the [Designed for Surface page](https://www.microsoft.com/en-us/surface/designed-for-surface/what-is-designed-for-surface?msockid=2aa1d89a2f396aed21eeccdd2e146b0d).
+For more details on this certification, visit the [Designed for Surface (third party)page](https://www.microsoft.com/en-us/surface/designed-for-surface/what-is-designed-for-surface?msockid=2aa1d89a2f396aed21eeccdd2e146b0d).

 > [!NOTE]
 > The testing results shown here cover popular in-market peripherals but are not intended to be comprehensive.
 Based on our research, we estimate that customers will have a generally positive experience with these peripherals.
 Still, many peripherals not shown here may function as expected.